rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 Examples of sbit encoded Bachet numbers .......................................

-Examples of such *sbit* encoded Bachet numbers are for instance provided by the rows and columns of the *relation* attribute of a polarised outranking digraph (see :numref:`examplesBachet` Lines 4-6 below).
+Examples of such *sbit* encoded Bachet numbers are immediately provided by the rows and columns of the *self.relation* attribute of a polarised outranking digraph instance (see :numref:`examplesBachet` Lines 4-6 below).

 .. code-block:: pycon
    :caption: Examples of sbit encoded numbers
    :name: examplesBachet
-   :emphasize-lines: 16-19,22-25
+   :emphasize-lines: 4-6,16-19,22-25
+   :linenos:

    >>> from outrankingDigraphs import *
    >>> from linearOrders import *